 Healthy Living Initiatives (HLI)

 Our district is committed to ensuring that all of our students have a safe, healthy, and enriching educational experience.
-In addition to academic instruction, we also provide students at all grade levels access to curriculum promoting healthy living initiatives.
-These curriculums help our students learn and apply skills such as self-management, self-awareness, relationship building and responsible decision-making.
+In addition to academic instruction, we also provide students at all grade levels access to curriculum promoting resiliency and healthy living initiatives.
+These curriculums help our students learn and apply skills such as empathy, perseverance, gratitude, responsibility, critical thinking, problem solving, honesty, and citizenship.
 When students acquire these skills personally and collectively, they develop healthy identities, manage their emotions, and achieve goals.

-The iBElieve life skills curriculum for students in grades K-5 helps teach and support a growth mindset, respect, responsibility and resilience.
+The Studies Weekly Well-Being helps teach and support a growth mindset, respect, responsibility and resilience.

 HLI Supplemental Programs